Prior Robotics: A “Car Project” to create a self-driving, autonomous, Robotic Automobile.

 The Robotic Car Project

 As the development effort in core technology and novel concepts continues,

-Company reserves the right to change some specifications and data or is not available or
+Company reserves the right to progressively change some specifications and data or is not available or

 suitable for widespread dissemination for all products.
-Pre-production information is not fully available for some specific products at this precise time.
+Pre-production information is not fully available for some specific specific products at this precise time.

 Customizations and other intriguing options may undoubtedly result in an additional cost.

 Company is not liable for the use, installation,

 performance or fitness of this vehicle, component, or its systems.

-Your purchase indicates you assume the risk of its proper use, operation, maintenance and its subsequent installation and
+Your purchase properly indicates you fully assume the risk of its proper use, operation, maintenance and its subsequent installation and

 end user training

 Company patented and other intellectual property is strictly enforced and proactively protected.

-the unique systems it sells from component defects or failure for the typical period of one year after completing your purchase.
+the unique systems it sells from component defects or hardware failure for the typical period of one year after completing your purchase.

-Company is a privately owned, 100% American company and based in the state of Wisconsin.
+Company is a privately owned, 100% American company and is based in the state of Wisconsin.

-OEM engineered products and systems are designed, made, built, and assembled in the state of Wisconsin, USA.
+OEM engineered products and systems are carefully designed, made, built, and assembled in the state of Wisconsin, USA.

 Company strives to intentionally use American domestic components whenever possible.

 Some of the key components may be sourced from the only available manufacturer, which may be owned, created, or delivered from other countries.